Here are some common mistakes bakers make. Let's fix them.

-In practice, as with most cooking methods, there is a lot more to baking than might initially meet the eye.
+As with most cooking methods, there is much more to baking than might initially meet the eye.
 In fact, of all the cooking techniques out there, this is the one I have the most difficulty with.

 To me, baking is more left-brained because precise measurements and cooking times are required for optimal results.
-Too much of this or too little of that and you can end up with a complete disaster.
+Too much of this or too little of that can result in a complete disaster.

-When I make a stew and add more carrots than the recipe call for, what’s going to happen?
+What will happen when I make a stew and add more carrots than the recipe calls for?

-The lids of old-fashioned Dutch ovens were flat and often set down below the top of the oven.
-This allowed for coals to be piled on top of the oven to promote even cooking from both the top and bottom simultaneously.
+The lids of old-fashioned Dutch ovens were flat and often set down below the top of the stove.
+This allowed coals to be piled on top of the oven to promote even cooking from both the top and bottom simultaneously.

-So, a Dutch oven is basically a large metal container that delivers heat from all sides.
-The main difference between a Dutch oven and a modern oven, besides portability, is that food came into direct contact with the sides of the Dutch oven.
+A Dutch oven is a large metal container that delivers heat from all sides.
+Besides portability, the main difference between a Dutch oven and a modern oven is that food comes into direct contact with the sides of the Dutch oven.

-You would never pour a batter on the floor of the oven in your kitchen (I hope), but Dutch ovens were made to be both a cooking method and a cooking vessel.
+You would never pour batter on the oven floor in your kitchen (I hope), but Dutch ovens were made to be both a cooking method and a cooking vessel.

 Today's ovens are thermostatically controlled and deliver heat from all sides.
-In baking, heat transfer occurs through convection (the rising and falling of heated air), as well as radiation (heat waves, or infrared energy, transferring to the food from the heated oven walls).
+In baking, heat transfer occurs through convection (the rising and falling of heated air) and radiation (heat waves, or infrared energy, transferring to the food from the heated oven walls).